NBISweden/workshop-reproducible-research/docs/git.md

     and `config.yml` are both used to define the Snakemake workflow, that you should recognize from the [Snakemake tutorial](snakemake.md).
-The `Dockerfile` contains the recipe for making a Docker container for the analysis, this will be convered in detail in the [Docker tutorial](docker.md).
+The `Dockerfile` contains the recipe for making a Docker container for the analysis, this will be convered in detail in the [Docker tutorial]( docker.md).
 The `code/` directory contains an R Markdown report that is used in the final step of the analysis (more on this in the [R Markdown tutorial](rmarkdown.md)).

 !!! note "Quick recap"
     We have used two `git` commands this far:

     * `git init` - this command tells git to track the current directory
     * `git status` - this is a command you should use *a lot*.
 It will tell you, amongst other things, the status of your git clone in relation to the online remote repository.

-## Committing
+## Committing changes

 We will now commit the untracked files.
 A commit is essentially a set of changes to a set of files.
 Preferably, the changes making out a commit should